 The Anterior Cruciate Ligament – or the ACL is the most commonly injured ligament in our knee.
-Surgery for an anterior cruciate injury has become commonplace.
+Surgery for an anterior cruciate injury has unfortunately become commonplace.
 An ACL tear and resulting anterior ligament surgery can challenge the toughest young athlete.
 Anterior cruciate ligament surgery is far from routine for many surgeons.
 Now more than ever before you need to know as much as possible about your ACL surgery options.
-At the bottom of this post are the essential questions you will need to ask if you or your child are considering surgery.
+At the bottom of this post are the essential questions you will need to ask if you or your child are considering ligament reconstruction surgery.

-- Loss of seasonality
+- Loss of seasonality of sports

 - Single sport specialization

 We have a loss of seasonality in sports prone to cruciate ligament injuries.
 Our sports are no longer seasonal.
 Our soccer and lacrosse players now play year round.
 There’s no rest and their knee ligaments are not getting a chance to recover.

 Single sport specialization is a creation of modern times.
 Our athletes were not meant to play only one sport year round.
 Most elite athletes today specialized in many sports when they were young.
 By concentrating on a single sport year round we are causing a lot of stress on some of the weakest links in your body.
 Anterior cruciate ligament tears are more common in children who focus on a single sport.

 We also know that many people are predisposed to tearing their ACL because of their landing,jumping and pivoting mechanics.
 Women are predisposed for many reasons.
 Some of these can not be modified.
 Many women have a different anatomy that sets them up for ACL tears.

 What is the ACL?